Jim & Jody Pearson

 Desert in Your Mind

 Trailors in Movie Halls

 Phoebus is Dead

-Album no.2, From the New World, is more progressive (and 'Tron-free), and 1975's Rhapsody (with co-writing credits for Liszt and Rachmaninoff) is full-on prog, complete with eccentric interjections like the Can Can (yes, that one).
+Album no. 2, From the New World, is more progressive (and Mellotron-free), while 1975's Rhapsody (with co-writing credits for Liszt and Rachmaninoff) is full-on prog, complete with eccentric interjections like the Can Can (yes, that one).
 Did you know it was written by Liszt?
-The band were a six-piece by this time, and with three people credited with keyboards, it's impossible to know who plays the rather minimal Mellotron on the album, so take your pick from Thomas Schmitt, Ralph 'Flipper' Lippmann or Cherry Hochdörfer, although my money's on Schmitt, one of the band's two main men, along with vocalist Rudolf Schön.
-Anyway, the only audible evidence is a few seconds of choir on part 1 of Rhapsody itself, Frost Of An Alien Darkness, and a short choir part, repeated once, on Paris The Past.
-Not a bad album, but not one for 'Tron fanatics.
+The band were a six-piece by this time and, with three people credited with keyboards, it's impossible to know who plays the rather minimal Mellotron on the album, so take your pick from Thomas Schmitt, Ralph 'Flipper' Lippmann or Cherry Hochdörfer, although my money's on Schmitt, one of the band's two main men, along with vocalist Rudolf Schön.
+Anyway, the only audible evidence is a few seconds of choir on part 1 of Rhapsody itself, Frost Of An Alien Darkness and a short choir part, repeated once, on Paris The Past.
+Not a bad album, but not one for the Mellotron enthusiast.

 '77's Only a Star was noticeably more straightforward, in keeping with the times.
-I've seen comparisons with Kansas, and there's certainly a couple of violin parts that recall Robby Steinhardt's style, but overall, it sounds like a mainstream version of their earlier sound, although there's still quite a bit of classical influence, particularly on side two.
+I've seen comparisons with Kansas; there are certainly a couple of violin parts that recall Robby Steinhardt's style, but, overall, it sounds like a mainstream version of their earlier sound, although their classical influence is still apparent, particularly on side two.
 Again, very little Mellotron (definitely played by Schmitt this time), with faint choirs on Disillusion and the rather ropey Across The Universe (not the Beatles' song).

 La Stagione per Morire (1972, 33.51) ***/TT½Paura